darosh/px-stream/README.md

 ✨ `TIP` Mix output selected in expanded section can be consumed by [IN Mix](#in-mix) device and [Syphon](https://syphon.info/) or [Spout](https://spout.zeal.co/) clients.

-✨ `TIP` Click on preview opens floating window with fullscreen option and channel toggle buttons
+✨ `TIP` Click on preview to open floating window with fullscreen option and channel toggle buttons

 <img src="./docs/media/extra/PX_Mix_View_(floating_menu).png" title="Floating window menu" height="148" />

-✨ `TIP` On Mac the floating window is hidden when live is out of focus, you can use this fork of [Simple-Syphon-Client](https://github.com/darosh/Simple-Syphon-Client) modified to be always on top &mdash; see [Syphon/Spout streaming](#guide--syphonspout-streaming) guide.
+✨ `TIP` On Mac the floating window is hidden when Live is out of focus.
+You can use this fork of [Simple-Syphon-Client](https://github.com/darosh/Simple-Syphon-Client) modified to be always on top &mdash; see [Syphon/Spout streaming](#guide--syphonspout-streaming) guide.

 ✨ `TIP` Use Live key mapping on `Pop` toggle for quick show/hide

-📒 `NOTE` You can use as many `Mix View` devices you want, including their popup windows.
-The preview inside device is rendered only when the track is active to save some resources so you may see a glitch when switching back to that track.
+📒 `NOTE` You can use as many `Mix View` devices as you want, including their popup windows.
+The preview inside the device is rendered only when the track is active to save resources, so you may see a glitch when switching back to that track.

 📒 `NOTE` Mac only: the `GL` toggle turns on OpenGL based rendering of the preview in the device (the floating window is always accelerated).